Biden will struggle to cut defense spending despite pressure

-Even though progressive Democrats in U.S. House of Representatives have called for a reduction in military spending to combat the coronavirus, “there are serious constraints” to quick deep defense cuts because they would hurt those in uniform and the economy, according to Jim Miller, a senior Pentagon official under President Barack Obama.
+Progressive Democrats in U.S. House of Representatives have called for a reduction in military spending to combat the coronavirus.

 “Even if Democrats end up taking the Senate, I don’t think they’ll want to start putting in cuts for defense right away,” said Todd Harrison the director of Defense Budget Analysis at Center for Strategic and International Studies adding, “because we’ll still be in, or slowly emerging from, this recession.”